Ilyas-DL/GPU-Accelerated-Dropout-Ablation-Study-on-CIFAR10/README.md

 To maximize throughput, the dataset is loaded into GPU VRAM prior to the training loops.

 ### Global VRAM Usage Over Time
-Global VRAM allocation tracked throughout the execution of the entire experiment.
+Global VRAM allocation tracked with `torch.cuda.memory_allocated()` during the execution of the entire experiment.

 ![Global VRAM Usage](plots/global_vram_usage_over_time.png)